Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Forward propagation model

 The general non-confocal direction-albedo forward propagation model for NLOS imaging can be described below

-where $\tau$ is the recorded transient image, $u$ is the albedo of the hidden scene at each point $\bm x$ with $z>0$ in the 3D half-space $\Omega$, $c$ is the speed of the light, $\bm n(\bm x) = (n_x,n_y, n_z)(\bm x)$ denotes the surface normal, and $\delta$ represents the surface of a spatio-temporal four-dimensional hypercone defined by $x^2+y^2+z^2-(tc/2)^2=0$ modeling light propagation from the wall to the object and back to the wall.
+where $\tau$ is the recorded transient image, $u$ is the albedo of the hidden scene at each point $\bm x$ with $z>0$ in the 3D half-space $\Omega$, $\bm n(\bm x) = (n_x,n_y, n_z)(\bm x)$ denotes the surface normal.
+The $\delta$ represents the surface of a spatio-temporal four-dimensional hypercone defined by the equation $x^2 + y^2 + z^2 - (tc/2)^2 = 0$.
+It models light propagation from the wall to the object and back to the wall, converting time $t$ to the travel distance $tc$, where $c$ is the speed of light.
 Studies on non-confocal NLOS imaging can be found in \cite{tsai2017geometry,tsai2019beyond}.
 The distances between the reconstructed point and the illumination point and detection point are defined as

 and